elastic/xk6-output-elasticsearch/README.md

 ./k6 run script.js -o output-elasticsearch
 ```

-Alternatively you can run against a local cluster (without security, self-signed certificates are not supported yet):
+Alternatively you can send metrics to a local cluster (without security, self-signed certificates are not supported yet):

 ```
 export K6_ELASTICSEARCH_URL=http://localhost:9200